Dr. Trelew's encounter - a Victorian mystery

 I have never told William about my encounter.

-WORDS: whooping cough: a dangerous form of cough - previous day: the day before - rode: past tense of to ride - make out: distinguish, see - make out: just see - apprehension: anxiety - lonely: isolated - moorland: open tree-less hilltops - spur on: make a horse go faster - eyebrows: hair above the eyes - start: react with surprise - make for: go in the direction of - Good Friday - the Friday before Easter Sunday - service: mass - at ease: not anxious - clerk: secretary - got taken ill: became ill - appointment: meeting, rendezvous.
+WORDS: encounter: meeting - whooping cough: a dangerous form of cough - previous day: the day before - rode: past tense of to ride - make out: distinguish, see - make out: just see - apprehension: anxiety - lonely: isolated - moorland: open tree-less hilltops - spur on: make a horse go faster - eyebrows: hair above the eyes - start: react with surprise - make for: go in the direction of - Good Friday - the Friday before Easter Sunday - service: mass - at ease: not anxious - clerk: secretary - got taken ill: became ill - appointment: meeting, rendezvous.

 Return to Linguapress site index